liquidjoe/formbase/README.md

  * hasPassword -- true if a password field was found
  * hasPhone -- true if a phone field was found
  * fields -- an array of the Field objects found by the recognizer

+ Each field in the fields array is an embedded object of them form:

+ * fieldType -- the kind of field that was recognized
+ * name -- the name of the field in the form.

 Storing RawForms
 -------------
 You can store new forms via a POST request to **http://localhost:28001/rawform**

-`$ curl -v -H "Content-Type: application/json" -X POST -d '{"srcURL": "http://www.cnn.com", "formID": "loginForm", "formHTML": "<form></form>"}' localhost:28001/form`
+`$ curl -v -H "Content-Type: application/json" -X POST -d '{"srcURL": "http://www.cnn.com", "formID": "loginForm", "formHTML": "<form></form>"}' localhost:28001/rawform`

-The post request returns the ID of the form that was created or modified.
+The post request returns the ID of the raw form that was created or modified.

 `{"id":"4fb3fb63866e410938000002"}`